anaismu/anaismu.github.io/README.md

 ## Other Interests

+### Language Learning Application - A thought-provoking side quest
-As a language learning enthusiast -- currently focusing on Hindi and Arabic -- and a former French Language Assistant with training in Applied Linguistics at Trinity College Dublin, I have designed and imagined an AI-powered app for answering other learners' needs.
-While the idea sparked at a time of frustration where I could not find the appropriate tool for my own learning,  So far, this project has been a thought-provoking one;
+As a language learning enthusiast -- currently focusing on Hindi and Arabic -- and a former French Language Assistant at Trinity College Dublin with training in Applied Linguistics, I have designed and imagined an AI-powered app for answering other learners' needs.

-\its design is
+The idea sparked at a time of frustration when I could not find the appropriate tool to support my own learning.
+A few days later, its first prototype met the enthusiasm of many other learners around me.
+Beyond expectation, its genesis has been thought-provoking.
+Below is a very condensed -- and non-exhaustive-- list of such considerations, in an arbitrary ordering and with no intent to provide proper conclusions:
+\**Learners first**.
+Technology needs to be enabling and supportive.
+If it fails to do so, the app has no reason to be.
+\**Technology**.
+What technology?
+Does it exist?
+Is it available?
+Under what condition?
+It does not exist?
+Well, will it ever exist?
+When?
+All of a sudden, I find myself projecting ten years into a future that may never come to exist.
+\**Ethics**.
+Can generative AI be used ethically?
+How can we limit its harm?
+How not to be part of the problem?
+Is there only a way?
+How to do my part?
+\**Politics and AI**.
+From picking a model to designing prompts and mitigating bias, can AI be separated from politics?
+Should it be?
+\**More politics**, less AI, more Ethics.
+Teaching a language is a take on a culture.
+What should that take be?
+What narrative?
+How to implement it?
+\**Only politics**.
+In a world where neutrality may leave space for ill-intended agendas, is neutrality something to embrace?
+Isn't language learning a political statement in itself?
+Maybe I would like to believe it is.
+\**Hope**.
+Maybe enabling people to speak another language and to conceptualise the world through different lenses would make us all a bit nicer.
+\**Contradiction and Self-Doubt**.
+If anything, shouldn't language be for humans to share?
+Am I really faking interaction to enable future, greater ones?
+Is this a possible path?
+Maybe, I think it is a very useful tool.
+But, as a linguist, am I betraying my very own school?
+Are there greater goods?
+Or are these lies we tell ourselves?
+\**Authenticity**.
+Technology cannot be everything.
+Authenticity is key.

+Additionally, as a hands-on project, it has been very rewarding; at the intersection of my interests, it made me re-inspect, update and implement my knowledge of language teaching, learning and acquisition while developing new practical skills such as app development (back- and front-end), more coding (Swift and Dart), designing, integrating AI, and conducting a full market analysis with over 30 other apps tried and dropped.
+While being a side project, it made me explore subjects I had hardly ever contemplated (business and marketing) and engage and connect with people through a new, exciting perspective.

+In fine, the app is yet to be fully developed, and my Hindi still feels frustratingly on hold, but the experience so far has been beyond rewarding.
+It reinforced my understanding that learning can happen in many different ways and aspects of life.
+Sometimes a thought sparks while doing the dishes and changes our trajectory a bit.
+May it be a rabbit hole or an opening into a new universe, it forces you to grow and explore.